-Directory: Atlas has compiled a listing of free-market focused think tanks around the world; look for partners in your country or region using the Atlas Global Directory.
+Directory: Atlas Network has compiled a listing of free-market focused think tanks around the world; look for partners in your country or region using the Atlas Network Global Directory.

-Subscribe: to our Highlights electronic newsletter by entering your information in the box on the upper right hand side of this page, and regularly check out our website, Facebook, and Twitter pages.
+Subscribe: to our AtlasNetwork World10 electronic newsletter by entering your information in the box on the upper right hand side of this page, and regularly check out our website, Facebook and Twitter pages.
 This way you will receive regular news about the work of think tanks around the world, whether it be a new study, an effective article, a conference or an award opportunity.

-Atlas-sponsored grants can support specific projects, or provide general operating support to organizations within the Atlas Network.
-Atlas is not endowed and accepts no government funding, so its capacity to give is restricted by its own fundraising success.
+Atlas Network-sponsored grants can support specific projects, or provide general operating support to organizations within the Atlas Network.
+Atlas Network is not endowed and accepts no government funding, so its capacity to give is restricted by its own fundraising success.
 Support is typically awarded in modest amounts of $3,000 to $5,000, and only on rare occasions will it exceed $8,000.

 Specific guidelines can be found here.

-Atlas hosts the annual Liberty Forum and Freedom Dinner.
-We also host regular Liberty Café meetings in Washington D.C.
-You can learn more about Atlas’s events on our Events page and Facebook pages.
-Additionally Atlas supports a Global Events Calendar where we list, by region, upcoming free market events being held around the world.
+Atlas Network hosts the annual Liberty Forum and Freedom Dinner.
+We also host regular Liberty Cafe meetings in Washington D.C.
+You can learn more about Atlas Network’s events on our Events page and Facebook pages.
+Additionally, Atlas Network supports a Global Events Calendar where we list, by region, upcoming free market events being held around the world.

 The name was not derived from the book, in fact the word “Atlas” in our name has to do with the global nature of our work.
 And although we share many of the free-market values found in Atlas Shrugged and held by the Atlas Society and Ayn Rand Institute, but we are quite separate organizations.

-Sir Antony Fisher is the founder of Atlas.
+Sir Antony Fisher is the founder of Atlas Network.
 To learn more read the Founder’s Story.

-Atlas is headquartered in Washington DC, but it supports a network of think tanks that spans the globe.
+Atlas Network is headquartered in Washington, DC, but it supports a network of think tanks that spans the globe.
 These think tanks are run independently with local leadership.
-Atlas has established some joint-programs with think tanks in the network, and it contracts with field representatives in various countries, who manage and contribute to our discovery and outreach programs.
-You can consult the Atlas Global Directory to learn about hundreds of think tanks that are connected by the Atlas Network.
+Atlas Network has established some joint-programs with think tanks in the network, and it contracts with field representatives in various countries, who manage and contribute to our discovery and outreach programs.
+You can consult the Atlas Network Global Directory to learn about hundreds of think tanks that are connected by the Atlas Network.